SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

 ## Calculate Gene Expressions

-Use the small dataset to get an idea of the workflow and the input and output files.
+Use the reduced datasets to get an idea of the workflow and the input and output files.

-Use the bigger dataset to perform a real gene expression comparison between lung, stomach and heart.
+Use the original dataset to perform a real gene expression comparison between lung, stomach and heart.

 0. Use `Cuffquant` to precompute gene expression levels.